 tests against all supported platforms by simply executing

 If you’re having trouble running the tests, please consider raising a bug report using the guidelines in the Bug Reports section.

 If you’ve done this but want to get contributing right away, you can take advantage of the fact that all Hyper projects use a continuous integration system.
-This will automatically run the tests against any pull request raised against any Hyper repository.
+This system will automatically run the tests against any pull request raised against any Hyper repository.
 The continuous integration system treats a regression in code coverage as a failure of the test suite.

 Before a contribution is merged, it must have a green run through the CI system.

 Contributions will not be merged until they’ve been code reviewed.
 You should implement any code review feedback unless you strongly object to it.
-In the event that you object to the code review feedback, you should make your case clearly and calmly.
-If, after doing so, the feedback is judged to still apply, you must either apply the feedback or withdraw your contribution.
+If you object to the code review feedback, you should make your case clearly and calmly.
+If, after doing so, the feedback is judged to apply still, you must either incorporate the feedback or withdraw your contribution.

 If you are new or relatively new to Open Source, welcome!
 The Hyper project aims to be a gentle introduction to the world of Open Source.
 If you’re concerned about how best to contribute, please consider mailing a maintainer or asking for help on IRC.

 Please also check the Get Early Feedback section.

 We have a security policy we take very seriously.
 Please read Security for more details.

 Documentation improvements are always welcome!
 The documentation files for